(If You're Not in It for Love) I'm Outta Here!: Real McCoy version

 In 1997, German Eurodance Real McCoy released "(If You're Not in It for Love) I'm Outta Here!" as the third and final single from their fourth studio album One More Time (1997).
 Member O-Jay said the track was a controversial song for the group to record and weren't sure how it would be received.
-It was serviced to contemporary hit and rhythmic radio on August 12, 1997, following which it was released commercially on September 16, 1997.
+In the US, it was serviced to contemporary hit and rhythmic radio on August 12, 1997, and it was released commercially on September 16, 1997.

 Critical reception

 Larry Flick of Billboard gave the cover a positive review.